Equivariant Reinforcement Learning for Quadrotor UAV: --Equivariant Reinforcement Learning for Quadrotor

 Equivariant reinforcement learning is to utilize the invariance of the value function and the equivariant of the optimal action with respect to the symmetry of the dynamics and the reward.
 For the quadrotor dynamics, the symmetry of the dynamics \eqref{eqn:F_eqv} is established by \Cref{prop:sym}, and it is straightforward to show the invariance of the reward \eqref{eqn:r_inv} as the operation of taking norm of a vector in \eqref{eqn:reward} is not affected by any rotation.
 Further, as the group action $g_\theta$ on the action $a$, given by \eqref{eqn:G_A} is the identity map, the optimal action is in fact invariant as well.
 In short, for the quadrotor dynamics, we have

 for any $\tilde s\in[s]$.

-In reinforcement learning, the value function and the policy are represented by deep neural networks, which are trained by a set of trajectories.
+In deep reinforcement learning, the value function and the policy are represented by deep neural networks, which are trained by a set of trajectories.
 As such, successful implementation of reinforcement learning often requires a massive number of trajectories.
-Here, the sampling efficiency of reinforcement learning can be substantially improved by exploiting \eqref{eqn:quadRL_eqv}.
+Here, the sampling efficiency of reinforcement learning can be substantially improved by exploiting \eqref{eqn:quadRL_eqv} as presented below.